 Stant sul antîl di cjase, from verse 19, can be understood as (whilst) standing at the doorstep.
 You find the past participle of the verb viergi (or vierzi) in verse 21, which is viert.
 You read: o vin vierts i nestris sacs (we opened our sacks).
 Note the use of altris in verse 22: o vin puartâts altris bêçs (we have brought more money).
 Still in verse 22, you also read: nô no savìn (we do not know) cui che al à metûts i nestris bêçs (who put our money) intai sacs di forment (in the sacks of grain).
 In verse 23, you read: daitsi la pâs (be at peace) e no stait a vê pôre (and do not be afraid).

-Vocabulary: ufrî (to offer), butâsi par tiere (to prostrate), cu la muse (with one’s face), saludâ (to greet), cun muse ridint (with a laughing face; that is, in a welcoming manner), vieli (old), vîf (alive), butâsi in genoglon (to prostrate), chel chi (this one here), la furtune (fortune), saltâ fûr di corse (to rush out, to come running out), ingropâsi par (to become moved by), sglonf (swollen, puffed up), vê i vôi sglonfs (to have eyes swollen with tears), la cjamare (bedroom, chamber), metisi a vaî (to start to cry), lavâsi la muse (to wash one’s face), fâsi il cûr fuart (to pluck up one’s courage), puartâ di mangjâ (to bring [food] to eat), servî (to serve), a part (separately), compagn (similarly), insiemit cun (along with), orent (horrible), plaçâ (to place, to set), in face di lui (in front of him, before him), daûr l’etât (by age, according to age), cjalâsi in muse (to look at one another, to face one another), cence pronuncie (without saying a word), il plat (plate, dish), il miôr toc (best bit), la purizion (portion), bevi (to drink), infinamai che (until), deventâ legri (to become merry).
+Vocabulary: ufrî (to offer), butâsi par tiere (to take to the ground [in deference]), cu la muse (with one’s face), saludâ (to greet), cun muse ridint (with a laughing face; that is, in a welcoming manner), vieli (old), vîf (alive), butâsi in genoglon (to go down on one’s knees; also written zenoglon), chel chi (this one here), la furtune (fortune), saltâ fûr di corse (to rush out, to come running out), ingropâsi par (to become moved by), sglonf (swollen, puffed up), vê i vôi sglonfs (to have eyes swollen with tears), la cjamare (bedroom, chamber), metisi a vaî (to start to cry), lavâsi la muse (to wash one’s face), fâsi il cûr fuart (to pluck up one’s courage), puartâ di mangjâ (to bring [food] to eat), servî (to serve), a part (separately), compagn (similarly), insiemit cun (along with), orent (horrible), plaçâ (to place, to set), in face di lui (in front of him, before him), daûr l’etât (by age, according to age), cjalâsi in muse (to look at one another, to face one another), cence pronuncie (without saying a word), il plat (plate, dish), il miôr toc (best bit), la purizion (portion), bevi (to drink), infinamai che (until), deventâ legri (to become merry).

 You are reminded in verse 27 how to inquire about one’s well-being: cemût staial po vuestri pari? (how then is your father?).
 (Recall the Friulian cemût stâstu? [how are you?].)
 In full, Joseph says: cemût staial po vuestri pari (how then is your father), vieli come che al è (as old as he is), che mi vevis fevelât (of whom you had spoken to me)?
 He also asks: esal ancjemò vîf? (is he still alive?).
 In verse 28, the brothers say of their father: al sta ben, al è ancjemò vîf (he is well, he is still alive).